augusto-mate/learnloop/README.md

 ## 🌍 Impact & Vision (Committed to SDG 4)

 Our core mission is social impact: to reach **1 million African students by 2028** through accessible, AI-enhanced education.
-Our design is inherently **Inclusive, multilingual, and optimized for low-bandwidth environments.**
+Our design is inherently **Inclusive, multilingual, and utilizes an Offline-First approach.**

 ---